zichenzu/Weak-Nogood-Consistency/README.md

 Please use Gecode Solver 4.2.0 to run these files.

-Put LReSBDS folder into gecode folder and queens_lresbds.cpp file into example folder.
+Put WNC folder into gecode folder and efpa_lresbds_WNC.cpp file into example folder.

 To run the N-Queens problem (e.g. N=10) using one of the symmetry breaking methods NONE/DoubleLex/SnakeLex/LDSB/LReSBDS: